 Limit the amount of data you access to the minimum required for effectively demonstrating a Proof of Concept; and

-Cease testing and submit a report immediately if you encounter any user data during testing, such as Personally Identifiable Information (PII), Personal Healthcare Information (PHI), credit card data, or proprietary information;
+Cease testing and submit a report immediately if you encounter any user data during testing, such as Personally Identifiable Information (PII) (which can include certain device identifiers, as well as more traditional personal information), Protected Health Information (PHI), credit card data, or proprietary or confidential business information (such as trade secrets, intellectual property, and the like);

 Limit interactions to test accounts you own;